-Life membership of the OA Club is calculated at 1% of the School Fees for boarders at the start of any year.
+Life membership of the OA Club is calculated at 1% of the Boarding and Tuition Fees at the start of any year.
 Unless other arrangements are made, all boys leaving College become Life Members of the OA Club and their Life Membership fee is automatically charged on their final account.

 The Life Membership fee for the Old Andrean Club is charged at 1% of the current annual school fee.
 This is a once-off payment to belong to the OA Club.

 AS A MEMBER OF THE CLUB YOU ARE ENTITLED TO VOTE AT THE AGM, TO HOLD OFFICE IN THE CLUB OR ANY OF ITS BRANCHES, TO RECEIVE "THE ANDREAN" (the school magazine), AND TO PURCHASE AND WEAR OLD ANDREAN COLOURS.

 1. It is essential that you give a reliable, permanent address, and that you notify The Hon.
 Secretary of any subsequent change of address.

 2. You will receive a copy of the Andrean magazine and other notices as long as we have a valid address and you indicate that you wish to continue to receive them.